pande2929/OBC/README.md

 [**CurseForge**](https://www.curseforge.com/download), [**WowUp**](https://wowup.io/)

 ### Setup
 Just install and you're good to go.
-If WoW's Assisted Highlight feature is not enabled, you'll be prompted to turn it on.
+If Blizzard's Assisted Highlight feature is not enabled, you'll be prompted to turn it on.

 ## Configuration
 Access some settings for look and feel under Options->Addons.